menandmice/micetro_docs/guides/user-manual/ipam.rst

 3. Select the :guilabel:`Enable` option.

   * Frequency:
-    Click the drop-down list and select the frequency (e.g., 1, 2, etc.).
+    Click the dropdown list and select the frequency (e.g., 1, 2, etc.).

   * Every:
     Enter the frequency unit for discovery (e.g. days, weeks, etc.).